 Care is KindSM

-Our hope is to motivate those with the power of property to act with kindness toward those less fortunate; to encourage people who are different from each other find mutual respect; to inspire people to find contentment with what they have; and to reinforce the fabric of American culture by spreading the spirit of inclusion.
+Our hope is to motivate others with the power of property to act with kindness toward those less fortunate; to encourage people who are different from each other find mutual respect; to inspire people to find contentment with what they have; and to reinforce the fabric of American culture by spreading the spirit of inclusion.

 Our primary focus is on the accessibility of affordable housing.
 Our country is faced with a crisis in which too many Americans are paying more than the maximum national standard of 30% of gross income on housing costs: including rent or mortgage, maintenance and utilities.
 Making more affordable housing accessible allows residents to reallocate funds toward other necessities, such as child care, education, healthcare, clothing, and food.
 Enabling the increase of disposable income for millions of lower-income households in the United States raises spending power and strengthens the economy.